syncfusion-content/javascript-docs/js/Listbox/Grouping.md

 ---
 layout: post
-title: Grouping
+title: Grouping in JavaScript ListBox Control | Syncfusion
-description: grouping
+description: Learn here more about grouping support in Syncfusion Essential JavaScript ListBox Control, its elements, and more.
 platform: js
 control: ListBox
 documentation: ug
 api: /api/js/ejlistbox
 ---

-# Grouping
+# Grouping in JavaScript ListBox

 ListBox items can be grouped by providing a heading (header) for each set of items.
 It can be done in two ways.